 6. Miscellaneous: While this pillar doesn’t highlight any specific type of content, it does give me a little wiggle room if I want to share more lifestyle/humor posts.

 Once you have your content pillars in place, it’s time to start creating the content you’re going to share!

 Tips for Creating Social Media Content for Your Business

 Ready to start creating the content you’re going to share on social media?
 Here are my best tips!

 1. Time Block.
 Don’t force yourself to create social media content for your business.
-Instead, find the times that you’re most productive and in your most creative moods and block out time during those periods to create your content.
-You’ll be amazed at how much content you’ll actually be able to create during these periods, even if you only allot yourself 20-30 minutes.
+Instead, find the times that you’re most productive and in your most creative moods, and block out time during those periods to create your content.
+You’ll be amazed at how much content you’ll actually be able to create during these periods, even if you only allow yourself 20-30 minutes.

 2. Get personal.
 Introduce yourself, your business, and how you help people.
 What sets you apart?
 Who do you serve?
 Why should people work with you?
 Think about how your audience can connect to you and your business.